 The Routledge History of Death since 1800

-The Routledge History of Witchcraft
+The Routledge Global History of Feminism

 By Paul R. Bartrop

 The Routledge History of the Second World War sums up the latest trends in the scholarship of that conflict, covering a range of major themes and issues.
 The book delivers a thematic analysis of the many ways in which study of the Second World War can take place, considering international, ...